What's the recovery like for Rhinoplasty?

 Frequently asked questions

-The nasal tip has the least blood supply and the thickest skin, making it the last area to lose swelling.
-Tip refinement results can take 6–18 months to fully appear.
+The nasal tip has the least blood supply and the thickest skin, so it is the last area to lose swelling and regain feeling.
+Tip refinement and full sensation can take 6 to 18 months.